nus-cs2113-AY2122S1/ip/docs/README.md

 Lists all current tasks stored in local storage task list. <br />
 Usage: `list` <br />

-Examples of usage and expected outcome:
+Expected outcome and examples of usage:
 - If there exists tasks, Alfred will enumerate the tasks and print them:
 ```
 list